dimilidi/restaurant-management-system/README.md

 ## 6. API Documentation

 The RMS application includes comprehensive API documentation using Swagger/OpenAPI.
-This documentation provides details about all available endpoints, request parameters, response formats, and possible status codes.
+This documentation provides details about  endpoints, request parameters, response formats, and possible status codes.

 Access the API Documentation
 Once the backend services are running, you can access the API documentation at the following URL:
 ```
 http://localhost:9090/swagger-ui.html
 ```
-This will open the Swagger UI interface, where you can explore the API, view detailed information about each endpoint, and use the "Try it out" feature to test the endpoints directly from the browser.
+This will open the Swagger UI interface, where you can explore the API, view detailed information about some endpoints, and use the "Try it out" feature to test the endpoints directly from the browser.

 Authorize Requests
 For endpoints that require authentication, you need to provide a Bearer token.
 To do this - click on the "Authorize" button in the Swagger UI.